AhmedYAbbas/Arcade/README.md

 Welcome to the Arcade game collection!
 This project features four classic arcade games: Tetris, Asteroids, Breakout, and Pacman.
 Whether you’re a fan of retro gaming or just looking for some nostalgic fun, this collection has something for everyone.

 ## Controls
 - Arrow keys for movement and selection.
 - 'A' key for actions.
-- 'S' key for cancelling.

-## Controls
-- Arrow keys for movement and selection.
-- 'A' key for actions.